-Rats are one of the most common house pests, especially in areas with lots of human byproducts.
+Rats are one of the most common house pests, especially in areas with many human byproducts.
 Despite their small size, rats can cause extensive damage to both your home and your health, if not dealt with correctly.
 If you see indications of rat activity, like droppings or nibble marks in food products, call Critter Control of Dayton immediately.
 Do not wait for the problem to get out of hand, as rat problems can become large rather quickly.
 Call us for effective and quick rat removal or leave us details of your issue online, if you'd prefer.

 Basic sanitation is essential to the prevention of Norway rat infestations.
 Regularly cleaning buildings, sweeping up crumbs, and mopping liquid spills all reduce the possibility of attracting the rodents.
 Fitting trash bins with lids, sealing food in rodent-proof containers, removing clutter from basements and attics, sealing any holes in building foundations, and replacing broken window screens helps ward off Norway rats, as well.